refraction-ray/iastu-hpc2-manual/users/basics/module_spack.md

   Enviroments that supports the usage on armadillo package for matrix calculation in C++.

+A shortcut for activate certian env with modules auto loaded.
+To load this environment, type:
+`source /home/ubuntu/spack/var/spack/environments/{env_name}/loads`

 ## Using module directly

 It is in general possible to avoid using spack and use `module` command directly.
 The only problem is that the module name is not so neat and hard to memorize compared to package syntax for `spack load`.
 However you can still do this.